 Harakiri (Director: Masaki Kobayashi)

-Nominees: To Kill a Mockingbird, Cléo from 5 to 7, The Trial, The Exterminating Angel, The Miracle Worker, The Devil's Trap, Kanchenjungha, The Inheritance, Sahib Bibi Aur Ghulam, The Graceful Brute, Ivan's Childhood, The Given WordOscars pick: Lawrence of Arabia
+Nominees: To Kill a Mockingbird, Cléo from 5 to 7, The Trial, The Exterminating Angel, The Miracle Worker, The Devil's Trap, Kanchenjungha, The Inheritance, Sahib Bibi Aur Ghulam, The Graceful Brute, Ivan's Childhood, The Given Word, Lawrence of ArabiaOscars pick: Lawrence of Arabia

 Nominees: The Longest Day, The Music Man, Mutiny on the Bounty, To Kill a Mockingbird

 It's a film that cuts deep emotionally and challenges you intellectually.
 It asks you to be an active viewer, to puzzle out the mystery and the implications behind it - what it means to this society, and to governments, and ideologies and humanity as a whole.
-It's scathing, and says "to hell with the rhetoric and sloganeering... let us see the unvarnished truth behind the bullshit!"
+It's scathing and says, "to hell with the rhetoric and sloganeering... let us see the unvarnished truth behind the bullshit!"

 It runs long but doesn't feel long.
 There's not an unnecessary scene because it all matters, everything speaks to the themes of honor (true honor, not the facade put up by those in power), of what it means to be a parent, what it means to be a human being.

 Harakiri is a film of visual widescreen beauty, with images that are meaningful and tell the story as much as the dialog.
-It's incredibly acted - carried by Tatsuya Nakadai somber performance.
+It's incredibly acted - carried by Tatsuya Nakadai's somber performance.
 All in all, it's a towering cinematic achievement in a year filled with fantastic pictures.

 Note: Here's a list of other movies I liked.
 Spotlight on '62